LiubomyrPodoliak/messaging-app/README.md

 1. Install dependencies:
    npm install

-2. Start the static server (required for tests): npm run start
+2. The static server is started automatically by Playwright (see `playwright.config.ts`).
-   (This serves the app at http://localhost:5000.
-Keep this running in a terminal.)
+   No manual step is needed.

 3. Run Playwright tests (in a separate terminal): npx playwright test